 RTT is a new pioneering therapeutic method that is gaining popularity around the world because of its ability to achieve life-changing results even in a single session.
 RTT brings together different aspects of hypnosis, NLP and Cognitive Behavioral Therapy (CBT), which enables clients to experience deep personal transformation and achieve long-lasting results quickly.

-Rapid Transformational Therapy® (RTT®) is endorsed by the General Hypnotherapy Register, Complementary and Natural Healthcare Council, National and International Council of Psychotherapists, American Board of Hypnotherapy, International Association of Complementary Therapists, and the International Institute of Complementary Therapies.
+Rapid Transformational Therapy® (RTT®) is accredited by the General Hypnotherapy Register, Complementary and Natural Healthcare Council, National and International Council of Psychotherapists, American Board of Hypnotherapy, International Association of Complementary Therapists, and the International Institute of Complementary Therapies.

 RTT equips you with multiple tools and techniques to not only teach your clients how to communicate with their subconscious mind but also to reach into their subconscious and resolve the root causes of the limiting patterns they have been struggling with.